-Oppose reductions in state funding for In Home Supportive Services (IHSS).
-The 2009-10 budget may result in a reduction in state participation in IHSS workers' wages and benefits from \$12.10 to \$10.10 per hour.
-It would cost San Francisco \$15.7 million annually to hold low-wage homecare workers harmless from this cut.
-The City anticipates a significant increase in the need for IHSS provider hours in the coming years because of the increase in the aging population, which will increase the City's cost of providing IHSS services.
+Support current levels of funding for In Home Supportive Services (IHSS).
+Maintain the cap on state participation for IHSS workers' wages and benefits costs at \$12.10/hr.
+Oppose any decrease to the state cap which would increase cost pressures on the City's General Fund.
+The City and County of San Francisco anticipates a significant increase in the need for IHSS provider hours in the coming years because of the increase in the aging population, which will increase the City's cost of providing IHSS services.